hrcraddock/plants/opiumpoppy/README.md

 [^ref1]: See William Robinson, The Wild Garden Or, “Our Grove and Shrubberies Made Beautiful By The Naturalization of Hardy Exotic Plants: With A Chapter On The Garden of British Wild Flowers” (London: John Murray), 1870.
 1st edition; See William Robinson, The English Flower Garden and Home Grounds of Hardy Trees and Flowers Only (London: John Murray), 1933.
 11th Edition.
 [^ref2]: M. D. Merlin.
 “Archaeological Evidence for the Tradition of Psychoactive Plant Use in the Old World.”
 Economic Botany 57, no. 3 (2003): 295–323. http://www.jstor.org/stable/4256701.
 [^ref3]: Eleusis, Journal of Psychoactive Plants and Compounds New Series, 2002-2003.
 6/7   Pgs.
 71-82. http://www.artepreistorica.com/2010/01/sacred-opium-botany-in-daunia-italy-from-the-7-to-6-centuries-bc/
-[^ref4]: Zheng, Yangwen.
-“The Social Life of Opium in China, 1483-1999.”
-Modern Asian Studies 37, no. 1 (2003): 5. http://www.jstor.org/stable/3876550.
-[^ref5]: Derks, Hans.
+[^ref4]: Derks, Hans.
 “THE ‘VIOLENT OPIUM COMPANY’ (VOC) IN THE EAST.”
 In History of the Opium Problem: The Assault on the East, ca. 1600-1950, 105:189–238.
 Brill, 2012. http://www.jstor.org/stable/10.1163/j.ctv4cbhdf.18.
+[^ref5]: Zheng, Yangwen.
+“The Social Life of Opium in China, 1483-1999.”
+Modern Asian Studies 37, no. 1 (2003): 5. http://www.jstor.org/stable/3876550.
+[^ref6]: Derks, ‘VIOLENT OPIUM COMPANY.’
-[^ref6]: Basilius Bessler, Hortus Eystettensis, 1713.
+[^ref7]: Basilius Bessler, Hortus Eystettensis, 1713.
 2nd Edition.
-[^ref7]: Julia Lovell.
+[^ref8]: Julia Lovell.
 The Opium War: Drugs, Dreams and the Making of China.
 London: Pan Macmillan, 2011, p.
 2.
-[^ref8]: Royal Botanic Gardens Kew Archives, Miscellaneous Reports, MCR/5/1/45, India: Economic Products: Opium, f.
+[^ref9]: Royal Botanic Gardens Kew Archives, Miscellaneous Reports, MCR/5/1/45, India: Economic Products: Opium, f.
 209.
-[^ref9]: Sandra Kemp, Introduction to The Moonstone, by Wilkie Collins, London: Penguin, 1998.
+[^ref10]: Sandra Kemp, Introduction to The Moonstone, by Wilkie Collins, London: Penguin, 1998.
-[^ref10]: Andrew Lack.
+[^ref11]: Andrew Lack.
 Poppy.
 London: Reaktion Books, 2016, p.
 134-5